mallesh-dudimetla/Medical-shop-Automation/README.md

 # Medical-shop-Automation
 1.Install netbens
-2.Add project Folder
+Add project Folder in it,
-3. Run the program
+Run the program